Get Heavy

-Get Heavy is the debut album by Finnish rock band Lordi, released in 2002.
+Get Heavy is the debut studio album by the Finnish rock band Lordi, released in 2002.
 Although the bass guitarist Kalma appears on the cover artwork, all bass guitars were played by the former bass guitarist Magnum, who left after the recording and before the release of the album.
 The album is dedicated to Magnum.

 Track listing

 All music and lyrics by Mr Lordi.
 Lyrics on "Monster Monster" were co-written by Tracy Lipp.